-If you’ve found an untapped market that does not offer access to your product, then demand will probably outstrip supply.
-If you find yourself in this situation, try charging different prices in different markets.
+Demand will outstrip supply if you’ve found an untapped market that does not offer access to your product.
+If you are in this situation, try charging different prices in different markets.

 Another method is to increase the price gradually and observe the change in demand.
-If it doesn’t drop your sales revenue, affect your average order value, or increase your cart abandonment rates, continue exploring different price points until you find the “sweet spot” where the highest number of people are likely to purchase.
+If it doesn’t drop your sales revenue, affect your average order value, or improve your cart abandonment rates, continue exploring different price points until you find the “sweet spot” where the most people are likely to purchase.

-But if you’re entering a competitive market in another country, it’s likely your competition will influence your pricing strategy.
+But if you’re entering a competitive market in another country in international selling, your competition will likely influence your pricing strategy.
 In this case, it’s crucial to fully understand your competitors and their strategy, supplier and shipping conditions, and profit margins.

 Once you know what your competition is doing, you can:

-- Opt for a more profitable market elsewhere, or
+- Opt for a more profitable market elsewhere.

-Of course, this also depends on your own strategy—whether you’re pricing on the high end or low end, or somewhere in the middle.
+Of course, this also depends on your strategy—whether you’re pricing on the high or low end or somewhere in the middle.

 When you’re looking to enter a competitive international market, your average customer acquisition cost (CAC) could vary quite a bit.
-It could also have a massive impact on your profitability, which directly affects your pricing strategy.
+It could also significantly impact your profitability, directly affecting your pricing strategy.